1969 Allentown mayoral election: Democratic primary

-Bracy would see a concerted challenge from the Allentown Democratic Party which saw Daddona, a young fresh face who promised responsive leadership and change to the way the city was run with Bracy's age being one of the main issues.
+Bracy was subject to a concerted challenge from the Allentown Democratic Party which saw Daddona, a young fresh face who promised responsive leadership and change to the way the city was run, seeking the nomination.
+Bracy's age was one of the main issues.
 Daddona would handily defeat Bracy.

 Republican primary

-There would be no serious Republican primary as the party coalesced around Clifford S. “Chips” Bartholomew, a longtime educator who served as the principle of William Allen High School from the 1940s until just before the election.
+There were no serious Republican primary as the party coalesced around Clifford S. "Chips" Bartholomew, a longtime educator who served as the principle of William Allen High School from the 1940s until just before the election.

 General election

-Bartholomew campaigned emphasizing integrity and effective administration.
+Bartholomew's campaign emphasized integrity and effective administration.
 The race quickly became similar to the democratic primary, with the main issue being the generational divide between Bartholomew and Daddona, with Daddona having been a student at William Allen when Bartholomew was principle.
-Additionally, urban redevelopment, government responsiveness, and the city’s future direction, with Daddona campaigning as the "voice of the working people" while Bartholomew stressed the need for stability and experience.
+Campaign issues also included urban redevelopment, government responsiveness, and the city's future direction, with Daddona campaigning as the "voice of the working people" while Bartholomew stressed the need for stability and experience.
 Both candidates pledged to revitalize Allentown’s economy and address concerns about public safety and services.
-Daddona, infamously, was so sure that he would win the election, that he voted for Bartholomew.
+Daddona was so sure that he would win the election that he voted for Bartholomew.